 Later this week, we’ll continue to look at the pros for planning a smaller wedding and then exploring why this style of wedding might not be quite right for you either!

 In the meantime, if you’re planning a wedding and are looking to hire a wedding planner, our team of professional wedding planners would love to hear from you!
-Whilst we work predominantly across London, Norfolk, Suffolk, Cambridge and Essex, we do travel further afield to plan incredible weddings throughout the UK, so please do get in touch to chat through your ideas and find out how we work our magic!
+We plan and design incredible weddings throughout the UK, so please do get in touch to chat through your ideas and find out how we work our magic!

 You can reach us on 0800 772 0765 or email@example.com